See how you compare with the description below...

 9. recurrent thoughts of death, recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide.

 If you are depressed, you might be helped by a combination of counseling and antidepressant medication.
-There is a wide variety of antidepressant medication, having different effects and side effects.
+There is a wide variety of antidepressant medication, having different effects and different side effects.

 For some people, Prozac can also interfere with sexual function.
 Ask your doctor which is best for you.
 Keep in mind that a board-certified psychiatrist knows most about what type of medication to use.
+In Oklahoma and Texas and some other states, any M.D. can be a psychiatrist just by saying, "I'll do it."
+Notice the certificates on the wall, or ask a doctor if he is board certified.